 Debt-to-income (DTI) restrictions are now part of New Zealand's mortgage lending landscape.
-Since 1 July 2024, banks must comply with Reserve Bank [DTI limits](https://www.rbnz.govt.nz/financial-stability/macroprudential-policy/dti-restrictions) that cap how much you can borrow relative to your income.
+Since 1 July 2024, banks must operate within Reserve Bank [DTI thresholds](https://www.rbnz.govt.nz/financial-stability/macroprudential-policy/dti-restrictions) that act as speed limits on how much you can borrow relative to your income.
 Here's what this means for first home buyers and investors.

 What Is a Debt-to-Income Ratio?